lazydadtech/ClawManager/README.md

-# 🦞 OpenClaw Mission Control Builder
+# 🦞 OpenClaw Mission Control Dashboard.

 A comprehensive AI agent management dashboard and reusable skill for OpenClaw deployments.
 Monitor, control, and manage your AI agents with real-time metrics, task management, financial tracking, and intelligent backup/restore capabilities.